Still No Hebrew for Word 2011

 We understand support for RTL languages is needed and it is something we have on our priority list.
 However, at this time, we don’t have any updates on timing.

-And as it stands now, there may be a silver lining.
-There was some previous success in pasting in, though not editing Unicode Hebrew into the last iteration of Word.
 From some beta testers I have spoken with, it appears that if one is working from a document created in another application that does have right-to-left Unicode that you can have more success.

 One tester responds with this tweet: